-11.1 Practicum Evaluations and Course Grade: ASUDC will receive credit or no credit for the practicum course (SW 5707 or SW 5706).
-SUDC students will receive satisfactory or unsatisfactory for the practicum course (SW 707 or SW 706).
-Credit/satisfactory is based on feedback provided in midterm, final evaluation, and instructor observation.
-Evaluations focus on the Core Functions established by the University of Utah College of Social Work.
+11.1Practicum Evaluations and Course Grade:

+Students will receive a letter grade for the BSW practicum course SW 4782 in accordance with the University of Utah's grading policy.
+Credit is based on feedback provided in midterm, final evaluation and Field Instructor observation.
+Evaluations focus on the nine core competencies established by the Council on Social Work Education (CSWE) and the University of Utah College of Social Work.
+For information regarding CSWE competencies and behaviors, refer to the CSWE EPAS COMPETENCIES AND BEHAVIORS (policy 15).

-11.2 Monitoring Student Progress in Field: Monitoring student progress is important for the field instructor, the University of Utah Field Liaisons, and the student.
-Each party must take responsibility to ensure that monitoring is an on-going process that takes place from the first day until the last day of field practicum.
-Evaluation of practice takes many forms; including student self- evaluation, evaluation provided by the Field Instructor, Task Supervisor, and University of Utah Field Liaisons, and are all integral parts of performance-informed practice.
+11.2 Monitoring Student Progress in Practicum:

+Monitoring student progress is important for the Field Instructor, the Field Liaison, and the student.
+Each party must take responsibility to ensure that monitoring is an on-going process that takes place from the first day until the last day of practicum.
+Evaluation of practice takes many forms; including student self- evaluation via log entries, evaluation provided by the Field Instructor, task supervisor, and Field Liaisons are all integral parts of performance-informed practice.

-The student and the Field Instructor are expected to meet for weekly supervision to review the Core Functions, adjust tasks and assignments, and discuss progress.
-The University of Utah will monitor student progress via weekly Functions and Recovery (SW 5711) course attendance, participation in assignments, site visits (once per semester) and open communication with the student and Field Instructor.
-It is also the student's responsibility to monitor their progress by appropriate use of supervision, ongoing review of the Core Functions and open and timely communication with both Field Instructor and University of Utah Field Liaisons.
-Students must alert their University of Utah Field Liaisons to concerns when they emerge.
+The student and the Field Instructor are expected to meet for weekly supervision to review the learning plan, adjust tasks and assignments, and discuss progress.
+The Field Liaison will monitor student progress via weekly seminar attendance, participation in assignments, site visits (once per semester) and open communication with the student and Field Instructor.
+It is also the student's responsibility to monitor their progress by appropriate use of supervision, ongoing review of the learning plan, competencies and behaviors, and open and timely communication with both Field Instructor and Field Liaison.
+Students must alert their Field Liaison to concerns when they emerge.

-The mid-term progress report and site visit play a significant role in monitoring student progress, facilitating communication between the Field Instructor, University of Utah Field Liaisons, and student, identifying any need for mid-course corrections, and assessing the need for a student Success Plan.
-At the mid-term point, it is important that all parties discuss the need for any changes, and collaborate on a plan to improve learning outcomes.
+The mid-term progress report and site visit play a significant role in monitoring student progress, facilitating communication between the Field Instructor, Field Liaison, and student, identifying any need for mid-course corrections, and assessing the need for a student success plan.
+At the mid-term point, it is important that all parties discuss the need for any changes and collaborate on a plan to improve learning outcomes.
 This may be facilitated through open communication or by a written student success plan.

 Evaluation is a critical component for learning and overall professional growth.
-It is especially important during field practicums since the student is expected to be continuously refining their skills and preparing for independent practice.
+It is especially important during field internships, since the student is expected to be continuously refining their social work skills and preparing for independent social work practice.
 Evaluation provides essential information on the student's strengths and identifies areas where additional growth is needed.

-The fundamental purposes of student evaluation in field practicums can be categorized by the following:
+The fundamental purposes of student evaluation in practicum can be categorized by the following:

-- 1. Evaluation provides the student with an assessment of competency development in the knowledge, skills, values, attitudes and behaviors necessary for professional practice. - 2.
-Evaluation provides the student with guidance, encouragement, and incentive to continue professional growth. - 3.
+- 1. Evaluation provides the student with an assessment of competency development in the knowledge, skills, values, attitudes and behaviors necessary for advanced professional practice. - 2.
+Evaluation provides the student with guidance, encouragement and incentive to continue professional growth. - 3.
 Evaluation provides the program and the student with a written record of performance. - 4.
 Evaluation is an important piece for shaping effective practice in the professional development of students.

-Evaluation, in the form of performance feedback, is an integral part of the supervisory/teaching experience between the student and the Field Instructor and/or University of Utah Field Liaisons.
+Evaluation, in the form of performance feedback, is an integral part of the supervisory/teaching experience between the BSW student and the Field Instructor and/or Field Liaison.
 Students meet regularly, a minimum of 1 hour once a week, with the Field Instructor for this purpose.
-Coursework serves as another source of feedback.
+Field Logs, which are part of the seminar portion of the practicum course, serve as another source of feedback.